yuninxia/HPCToolkit/doc/src/users/faq.md

 IBM's Spectrum MPI uses a special library `libpami_cudahook.so` to intercept allocations of GPU memory so that Spectrum MPI knows when data is allocated on an NVIDIA GPU.
 Unfortunately, the mechanism used by Spectrum MPI to do so (wrapping `dlsym`) interferes with performance tools that use `dlopen` and `dlsym`.
-This interference causes measurement of a GPU-accelerated MPI application using HPCToolkit to deadlock when an application uses both Spectrum MPI and and CUDA on an NVIDIA GPU.
+This interference causes measurement of a GPU-accelerated MPI application using HPCToolkit to deadlock when an application uses both Spectrum MPI and CUDA on an NVIDIA GPU while not using `hpcrun`'s `LD_AUDIT` support. `LD_AUDIT` support is typically enabled, although on some platforms (e.g. Aurora), it is not.
+If `LD_AUDIT` is disabled, it can be enabled using `--enable-auditor`.

-To avoid this deadlock on systems when launching a program that uses Spectrum MPI with `jsrun`, use `--smpiargs="-x PAMI_DISABLE_CUDA_HOOK=1 -disable_gpu_hooks"` to disable the PAMI CUDA hook library.
+If `LD_AUDIT` cannot be used, e.g. because an application uses `dlmopen` which causes `LD_AUDIT` to fail prior to glibc 2.35, when launching a program that uses Spectrum MPI with `jsrun`, one can use `--smpiargs="-x PAMI_DISABLE_CUDA_HOOK=1 -disable_gpu_hooks"` to disable the PAMI CUDA hook library.
 These flags cannot be used with the `-gpu` flag.

 Note however that disabling Spectrum MPI's CUDA hook will cause trouble if CUDA device memory is passed into the MPI library as a send or receive buffer.